 - All our staff have been trained in ‘donning’ and ‘doffing’ and PPE usage.

-3. What action are you taking as an organisation to deal with the Covid pandemic?
+8. What other action are you taking as an organisation to deal with the Covid pandemic?

 - We were one of the first Care Home Providers in the country to bring in our ‘cocooning strategy’ on 11th March 2020.